No-Code vs Low-Code vs AI App Builders: Complete Comparison Guide

 Whether you'll need to leave.
 If there's any chance you'll outgrow the platform or need to migrate, code export matters enormously.
 Gartner research shows 83% of data migration projects either fail outright or blow past their budgets.
 A genuine export path isn't a theoretical nice-to-have - it's insurance.

 Real cost over two to five years.
-A $29/month subscription can balloon to $2,000/month under production traffic.
+Even no-code solutions that start at $29/month can scale costs as usage grows, highlighting the differences between low-code vs no-code in total cost and resource allocation.
 A $220K/year enterprise contract might be cheaper than rebuilding a locked-in app from scratch.
 Research consistently shows that five-year total cost of ownership between low-code platforms and custom development tends to converge.
-The question is which costs you'd rather absorb — and when.
+The question is which costs you'd rather absorb -- and when.

 Marketing site or content hub → Webflow.
 Design control, CMS tooling, managed hosting, and frontend code export for backup.